 To this day I follow all kinds of courses.
-Last year, for example, it was about the sustainable design of an ecological vegetable garden and a 30-day challenge to become a Canva Star.
+Recently, for example, it was about the sustainable design of an ecological vegetable garden and a 30-day challenge to become a Canva Star.

 Literature and poetry

 Written texts can be a great source of inspiration.
 Because of the content, but also because of the way it is written.
-Some poems have a beautiful meter or repeating pattern.
+Some poems have a beautiful rhythm or repeating pattern.